ans-group/docs.ukfast.co.uk/source/security/ddos/wafsettings.md

 The different WAF modes available are:

 - **Off** – WAF not in use
-- **Detection Only** – WAF is in test mode, will report on what traffic will be blocked based on the current rulesets and paranoia level selected, but it not actively blocking traffic.
+- **Detection Only** – WAF is in test mode - it will report on what traffic will be blocked based on the current rulesets and paranoia mode selected, but is not actively blocking traffic.
 This should be used to test your WAF settings on your domain before going live, which can help you to avoid false positives and customer experience issues
 - **On** – The WAF is on and is now blocking requests as per the rulesets and paranoia level selected

 ```eval_rst